 As foil highlights focus on creating a full head of highlights rather than sporadic streaks of color, you can expect to pay more for this treatment than the other highlights on the list.

 How to Create Foil Highlights

 In comparison to the balayage method that gives you a natural blend of colors, the foil highlighting technique will give you a more uniform finish:

 - Apply color to the hair using a brush

 - Use sheets of foil to separate thick or thin pieces of hair

 - This traditional coloring technique takes longer than the other highlighting methods on the list

 Looking for a great highlighting kit to transform your hair yourself from the comfort of your own home?
-Or perhaps you’ve just visited your hair colorist and are now looking for an aftercare treatment.
 We’ve compiled a list of some of the best hair highlighting products available on the market right now.